 For several years Dena's work has used the glass case of the museum to explore the desire for order and perfection, and its impossibility.
 In these paintings single objects multiplied and distorted by reflection, threaten to dissolve into abstraction.
 Catalogue numbers float uncertainly; glass shelves, tilted away from the horizontal, appear unstable and precarious.
 A strong internal tension is created, lurking beneath the luscious colour and smooth, seductive surfaces.
 Perfection, as always, proves elusive.

-Her most recent work explores the relationship between art and science.
-In the 19th century natural scientists meticulously recorded and classified marine animals by having them in made in glass.
-The exquisite models were a way of keeping the colour and delicacy of these ephemeral creatures as close to a real and eternal life as possible.
+More recent work explores the relationship between art and science.
+In the 19th century natural scientists wanted to meticulously record and classify marine animals.
+Bohemian glassmakers Leopold and Rudolf Blaschka satisfied this desire by re-creating them in glass.
+These exquisite models were a way of keeping the colour and delicacy of these ephemeral creatures as close to a real and eternal life as possible.

 As a painter, her interest was caught by the strangeness of their forms and their seductive colour.
 In this series of paintings the scientific accuracy of the original models has been lost, along with all their classifications and identifications.
 Scale shifts.
 Sometimes even the original forms that were once made 'solid' in glass to fix them permanently have shed their clear outlines and begun to flow into each other.